ylu1997/ylu1997.github.io/Only3000/Readme.md

 ## Acknowledgement

+Thanks to __China National GeneBank__ and __Micos Competition__ for providing me with the precious opportunity to communicate with professors and other players.

 Thanks to my three teammates for their help in this competition, including but not limited to: programming, coding theory guidance, etc.

-Thanks to __China National GeneBank__ and __Micos Competition__ for providing me with the opportunity to think about this question.
-And the dedication of the relevant staff.

-Thank you for the evaluation of the judges and the wonderful points of the contestants.
+Thanks to the staff of this competition for their contributions for this competition.

+Thanks to the professors for their comments and the players for their wonderful presentations.

 \(There may be others to thank......\)